inventree/inventree-docs/docs/start/config.md

 To support install specific settings, a simple configuration file ``config.yaml`` is provided.
 This configuration file is loaded by the InvenTree server at runtime.
 Settings specific to a given install should be adjusted in ``config.yaml``.

-!!! info "Config file location"
+The default InvenTree config file is located at `./InvenTree/config.yaml`

-    The InvenTree config file is located at `./InvenTree/config.yaml`
+However, the config file can be placed elsewhere, and specified with the `INVENTREE_CONFIG_FILE` environment variable.

-The default configuration file launches a *DEBUG* configuration with a simple SQLITE database backend.
-This default configuration file is shown below:
+The default configuration file file is shown below:

 ``` yaml
 {% include 'config.yaml' %}